rafwell/laravel-simplegrid/README.md

 //Awesome!
 ```

+##Extra Configurations
+After you publish the our service provider, will apear in your config folder a file named ```rafwell-simplegrid.php```.
+In him, you can change the standard of date and datetime fields of advanced search, the initial value of 'showing x rows per page' and more!

 ##Language
 This package is multi-language.
 We use the location of you laravel instalattion, configured in your ```config/app.php```.
 If we have the translation this will be automatically loaded.
 You can see the currently supported languages in our [lang folder](resources/lang).